-1. The hearing shall consist of a responsibility phase and a penalty phase.
+- n.
+The following procedures shall apply at the hearing before the faculty-student disciplinary committee: - 1.
 The chairperson shall preside at the hearing.
-The chairperson shall inform the respondent of the charges, the hearing procedures and her or his rights.

-2. All faculty student disciplinary committee hearings are closed hearings unless the respondent requests an open public hearing.
-Notwithstanding such requests, the chairperson shall not permit an open hearing in cases involving allegations of sexual assault, stalking, or other forms of sexual violence.
-Furthermore, the chairperson has the right to deny the request and hold a closed hearing when an open public hearing would adversely affect and be disruptive to the committee's normal operations.
-In the event of an open hearing, the respondent must sign a written waiver acknowledging that those present will hear the evidence introduced at the hearing.
-3. After informing the respondent of the charges, the hearing procedures, and her or his rights, the chairperson shall ask the respondent to respond.
-If the respondent admits the conduct charged, the committee will proceed to the penalty phase.
+The chairperson shall inform the respondent of the charges, the hearing procedures and her or his rights. - 2.
+All faculty student disciplinary committee hearings are closed hearings, but the respondent has the right to request an open public hearing.
+However, the chairperson has the right to deny the request and hold a closed hearing when an open public hearing would adversely affect and be disruptive to the committee's normal operations, or when the complainant in a case involving allegations of sexual assault, stalking, or other forms of sexual violence requests a closed hearing.
+In the event of an open hearing, the respondent must sign a written waiver acknowledging that those present will hear the evidence introduced at the hearing. - 3.
+After informing the respondent of the charges, the hearing procedures, and her or his rights, the chairperson shall ask the respondent to respond.
+If the respondent admits the conduct charged, the respondent shall be given an opportunity to explain her/his actions before the committee and the college shall be given an opportunity to respond and present evidence regarding the appropriate penalty.
 If the respondent denies the conduct charged, the college shall present its case.
 At the conclusion of the college's case, the respondent may move to dismiss the charges.
-If the motion is denied by the committee, the respondent shall be given an opportunity to present her or his defense.

-4. Prior to accepting testimony at the hearing, the chairperson shall rule on any motions questioning the impartiality of any committee member or the adequacy of the notice of the charge(s).
+If the motion is denied by the committee, the respondent shall be given an opportunity to present her or his defense. - 4.
+Prior to accepting testimony at the hearing, the chairperson shall rule on any motions questioning the impartiality of any committee member or the adequacy of the notice of the charge(s).
 Subsequent thereto, the chairperson may rule on the admissibility of the evidence and may exclude irrelevant, unreliable or unduly repetitive evidence.
-A copy of all exhibits introduced into evidence must be provided to all parties.
-In addition, if any party wishes to question the impartiality of a committee member on the basis of evidence which was not previously available at the inception of the hearing, the chairperson may rule on such a motion.
+In addition, if either party wishes to question the impartiality of a committee member on the basis of evidence which was not previously available at the inception of the hearing, the chairperson may rule on such a motion.
 The chairperson shall exclude from the hearing room all persons who are to appear as witnesses, except the respondent and the complainant.
-All hearing proceedings, including all evidence introduced, shall remain confidential.